Treatment-resistant depression: Features of depression

 People with depression who also display psychotic symptoms such as delusions or hallucinations are more likely to be treatment resistant.
 Another depressive feature that has been associated with poor response to treatment is longer duration of depressive episodes.
+Individuals with depression who struggle with insomnia or develop depression at a younger age are also more likely to resistant to treatment.
 Finally, people with more severe depression and those who are suicidal are more likely to be nonresponsive to antidepressant treatment.

+Demographic

+Multiple populations have been identified as being more at risk for treatment resistance.
+Individuals who are not married or identify as single are one of these groups that may be more at risk.
+Another population who seems to have poor response to treatment are individuals who are unemployed.
+Finally, while both male and female gender have been identified as risk factors, it appears that females are more prone to struggle with resistance to treatment.

 Treatment

-There are three basic categories of drug treatment that can be used when a medication course is found to be ineffective.
-One option is to switch the patient to a different medication.
-Another option is to add a medication to the patient’s current treatment.
-This can include combination therapy: the combination of two different types of antidepressants, or augmentation therapy: the addition of a non-antidepressant medication that may increase the effectiveness of the antidepressant.
+Electroconvulsive therapy, ketamine, esketamine, and psilocybin are the most effective and safe first-line treatments for treatment-resistant depression, with esketamine and psilocybin showing slightly lower tolerability.